Heritage Creek Farm & Education Center

 Code of Conduct

-• Follow the daily camp schedule and safety rules set by staff
+• Follow the daily camp schedule and safety rules set by staff.

-• Bring only items listed on the packing list unless otherwise requested
+• Bring only items listed on the packing list, unless otherwise requested.

-• Respect staff, campers, and teen leaders
+• Respect staff, campers, and teen leaders.

-• Communicate using kind and respectful language
+• Communicate using kind and respectful language.

-• Work together to peacefully resolve conflicts
+• Work together to peacefully resolve conflicts.

-• Adhere to a tech-free environment
+• Adhere to a tech-free environment while at camp.

-• Act as positive role models for younger campers
+• Act as positive role models for younger campers.

-• Stay with assigned staff until dismissed for meals or free time
+• Stay with assigned staff until dismissed for meals or free time.

 Guiding Principles

 • Respect staff, fellow campers, the environment, and facilities.
-Treat others as you want to be treated.

 • Stay open-minded to new ideas and experiences.